suhasm/easytei/README.md

 ### `replaceReadingsInDoc()`
 This function is the main text transformation handler in a Google Docs context.
 It gets the active document, retrieves the selected text, applies all the text transformations and then replaces the original text with the transformed text.

-## Usage
-This script is to be used within Google Apps Script connected to a Google Document.
-To use the script, follow these steps:

-1. Open a Google Document.
-2. Select Extensions > Apps Script.
-3. Copy the functions into the Apps Script editor and save the project.
-4. Reload the Google Document.
-5. A new menu item 'EasyTEI' will appear in the toolbar.
-6. Select the text you want to transform and then choose 'Transform to TEI' from the 'EasyTEI' menu.
-7. The selected text will be replaced with the TEI format transformation.

-It's also worth noting that the regex used for the transformations are based on assumptions about the structure of the input text.
-If your input text does not conform to these assumptions, the script may not behave as expected.